 The dialogue toolkit is a set of commenting tools to support thoughtful exchanges between Out of Eden Learn participants.
+This toolkit was created with support from educator Chris Sloan, co-founder of Youth Voices.

 Throughout your learning journey, we encourage you to use a range of dialogue tools as you engage with the work of other young people.For example, you can comment on other student’s work with the Appreciate move.
 This move is meant to go deeper than the “Like” button often found on social network sites.
 We hope you will be specific and detailed about what you appreciate in other students’ work.
 Similarly, we encourage you to Notice details and even Snip thoughts that interest you and explain why.
 Other tools invite you to describe Connections and Probe with thoughtful questions, and share when and how your thoughts Extend in new directions.